nitin1999n/nitin1999n/README.md

 - 👋 Hi, I’m Nitin Sharma
 - 👀 I’m interested in web developer and backend developer, Software Engineer.
 - 🌱 I’m currently learning ReactJs and TypeScript.
-- 👌 Completed with PHP, HTML, CSS, JavaScript, Java, React, SQL.👌
+- 👌 Completed with HTML, CSS, JavaScript, Java, React, SQL.👌
 - 📫 How to reach me by sending message on my Gmail- nitin2019it035abesit@gmail.com.
 <!---
 nitin1999n/nitin1999n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.